thinkbigthings/seebie/reactjs/README.md

     npm install react@17.0.0 react-dom@17.0.0

-Note: if bootstrap is upgrade, react-bootstrap needs to be upgraded to a compatible verision
+Note: if bootstrap is upgraded, react-bootstrap needs to be upgraded to a compatible version

 Note: that fontawesome and bootstrap can be served by CDN but this project includes them via npm